Is your baby struggling with the six-month sleep regression? Learn why the 6 month sleep regression occurs and how to get your baby sleeping again!

 It’s all so much fun to watch as a new parent and also so much for their little brain and body to be taking in at once.

-Thanks to all these newly acquired skills, some babies can experience a sleep regression around six months.
+Thanks to all these newly acquired skills, some babies experience a sleep regression around six months.

-Let’s talk about this common sleep setback and how you and your family can cope with the 6-month sleep regression and get back to longer stretches of nighttime sleep!
+Let’s talk about this sleep setback and how you and your family can cope with the 6-month sleep regression and get back to longer stretches of sleep.

 As with most other regressions, the 6-month sleep regression is largely due to your baby’s natural physical and cognitive growth.